-- Attended medical school at Columbian College - Helped vet and prepare volunteer nurses to serve in the Spanish-American War - Appointed Acting Assistant Surgeon of the U.S. Army and the only woman permitted to wear an officer's uniform during the Spanish-American War - Helped create the U.S. Army Nurse Corps - Founded the Society of Spanish-American War Nurses and persuaded Congress to grant nurses pensions - Buried with full military honors
+- Used her social status and medical experience to cultivate support for the Daughters of the American Revolution Hospital Corps - Helped vet and prepare volunteer nurses to serve in the Spanish-American War - Appointed Acting Assistant Surgeon of the U.S. Army

+- Only woman permitted to wear an officer's uniform during the Spanish-American War - Raised the standards for nursing in the military and helped create the U.S. Army Nurse Corps - Founded the Society of Spanish-American War Nurses and persuaded Congress to grant nurses pensions - Buried with full military honors